pgurdek/KafkaStreamsSimpleExample/README.md

-# Project Title
+# KafkaStreamsSimpleExample

-One Paragraph of project description goes here
+Simple application to show usage of Kafka Streams and it's dsl

 ## Getting Started